flatironinstitute/finufft/README.md

 If you think you have found a bug, please contact Alex Barnett (`ahb` at-sign `math.dartmouth.edu`) with FINUFFT in the subject line.
-Include code with reproduces the bug, along with details about your machine, operating system, and version of FINUFFT.
+Include a minimal code which reproduces the bug, along with details about your machine, operating system, and version of FINUFFT.

 ### Acknowledgments